WalkerMao/KaggleCompetitions/README.md

-# KaggleCompetitions
+# Kaggle Competitions
 My kaggle competitions.
-Also see https://www.kaggle.com/weikai.
+Also see my kaggle profile https://www.kaggle.com/weikai.

 Here are the websites of these competitions and my kernels: